Visual Art 1 Course Syllabus

 I always participate in class and always use my time well.

-I usually participate in class and usually use my time
+I usually participate in class and usually use my time well.

-I sometimes participate in class and sometimes use my time
+I sometimes participate in class and sometimes use my time well.

-I very rarely participate in class and very rarely use my time
+I very rarely participate in class and very rarely use my time well.

 I DO NOT participate in class and DO NOT use my time well.